 “This was the first time my team had really seen me.
 I had believed a lie that because I led a lot of men in construction, they would feel uncomfortable if I cried or got emotional in front of them.
 It was really the exact opposite.
 They needed to see me in order to fully trust me.
-That morning, God showed me that He appointed me as the general manager because of who I really am, not who I was trying to be,” Kathryn said.
+That morning, God showed me that He appointed me as the GM because of who I really am, not who I was trying to be,” Kathryn said.

 “Two men I really look up to in senior leadership at our company cry all the time, and I have so much respect for these individuals.
 So why did I feel it was okay for them to show emotion but that I couldn’t?
 Because I am a woman?
 That was a lie from the enemy,” Kathryn said.

 Male or female, good leadership means knowing who you are and humbly standing firm in your identity.
 All leadership is ordained by God, so if you are leading a Kingdom business, it is because God saw something in you that your people need – and most often the thing they need is you.